owncloud/file-picker/docs/installation.md

 ## Integrate in HTML page with vanilla JavaScript
 When including File picker in an HTML page, it is important to include Vue.js as well.
 In this case, we will import it via [unpkg](https://unpkg.com).
 Without this, the component won't work.
 Vue needs to be included also if you're importing the File picker into a web application built with other framework than Vue (e.g. React, Angular).

-For the purpose of this example, we will assume that you do not move installed packages and include folder node_modules with installed packages in the same location as your index.html file on your server.
+For the purpose of this example, we will assume that you do not move installed packages and include the folder "node_modules" with installed packages in the same location as your index.html file on your server.

 ```html
 ...